Terrell-Jefferson/Analyzing-Network-Attacks/README.md

 Section 1: Identify the type of attack that may have caused this network interruption

-**One potential explanation for the website's connection timeout error message is:** A denial-of-service (DoS) attack targeting the web server’s ability to accept new TCP connections.
+**One potential explanation for the website's connection timeout error message is:** A denial-of-service (DoS) attack.

 **The logs show that:** A large number of TCP SYN packets were sent from an unfamiliar IP address, overwhelming the server and preventing it from completing connection requests.